 - Make decisions regarding daily operations and act as an agent who can enter the LLC into contractual agreements, whereas non-managing members cannot.

 - Vote on all business decisions.
-While non-managing members can be involved in voting, they’re not required to.
+While non-managing members can vote, they’re not required to.

-One benefit of an LLC, regardless of whether it is member or manager-managed, is that it’s treated as a partnership for federal and state income taxes.
+One benefit of an LLC, whether member- or manager-managed, is that it’s treated as a partnership for federal and state income taxes.

-Instead of the organization paying taxes itself, the profits are distributed among the members and recorded on their personal income taxes — in accordance with the distributive share terms outlined in the LLC operating agreement.
+Instead of the organization paying taxes, the profits are distributed among the members and recorded on their income taxes — per the distributive share terms outlined in the LLC operating agreement.

 - In a manager-managed LLC, non-managing members are not subject to the self-employment tax (although other taxes may apply depending on the structure of your LLC)

-Keep in mind multi-member LLCs are treated as a partnership for tax purposes by default if you do not elect to be taxed differently.
-Single-member LLCs however, are taxed as sole proprietorships unless they elect otherwise.
+Remember that multi-member LLCs are treated as a partnership for tax purposes by default if you do not elect to be taxed differently.
+Single-member LLCs, however, are taxed as sole proprietorships unless they elect otherwise.

 The tax implications of running an LLC are complicated — consult an accountant to determine how your LLC will be taxed and the implications for managing and non-managing members.